-The UK NSC policy on Group B Streptococcus screening in pregnancy
+The UK NSC recommendation on Group B Streptococcus screening in pregnancy

 GBS is one of many bacteria that can be present in our bodies.
 It usually causes no harm.
 This situation is called carrying GBS or being colonised with GBS.
 GBS is commonly found in the digestive system and the female reproductive system.
 It's estimated that about one in four pregnant women in the UK carry GBS.